 Many know about the yin and yang (male and female) polar energies, which can achieve balance together.
 When a man and woman find balance, a Tao principle, they will find harmony and unity.
 The Tao of Relationships builds deep thoughts for readers to contemplate with beautiful illustrations to pause and enjoy.
 The yin and yang, male and female, both opposites, come together to balance and complete one another.
 A key in achieving balance includes appreciating coming apart and silence.

 The Tao of Relationships will deliver insight and have you reflect on being gentle and accepting.
 For any deep thinkers in a relationship, this intuitive book will teach you profound lessons.
-Grigg delivers a thought-provoking and inspiring adaptation that does not mention the word love because, like The Tao, it cannot be defined.
+Ray Grigg delivers a thought-provoking and inspiring adaptation in this book.
+This work does not mention the word love because, like The Tao, it cannot be defined.

 |Dimensions||10 × 8 in|